U.S. Department of State Seal

 Issuing Authority Personnel Title: Vital Statistics Official

 Comments: Only residents of Estonia can apply for a divorce in Estonia.
-Couples without children or joint property may obtain a divorce through the Office of Vital Statistics after a three-month waiting period.
-In all other cases, a divorce must be obtained in an Estonian court.
+Couples without children or joint property may obtain a divorce through the local municipality or at an Estonian notary.
+Through the court, under certain conditions, it is possible to divorce even if one or both of the spouses do not live in Estonia.

 Available: Only to the adoptive child and his/her adoptive parents.